-- (1) Cognitive authority is related to credibility, competence, and trustworthiness. - (2) Cognitive authority exists on a continuum, exists in relation to a sphere of interest, and involves at least two people. - (3) Cognitive authorities can be friends, colleagues, peers, news media, Internet blogs, Twitter feeds, news channels, social media sites, etc. - (4) Examples of cognitive authorities are news sites representing different points of a political spectrum: e.g., Fox News or MSNBC. - (5) For news sites, the measure of their credibility or trustworthiness is related to consumer loyalty.
-This observation is true for both authentic and false cognitive authorities. - (6) News media can produce assertions as "true opinions," "false opinions," or "preferential opinions."
-They exist as opinions in the minds of the consumers until they are verified or not, or whether or when there are grounds for not needing to pursue their verification.
+1. Cognitive authority is related to credibility, competence, and trustworthiness.

-- (7) Human beings may employ heuristics or mental shortcuts to deal with information.
+- 2. Cognitive authority exists on a continuum, exists in relation to a sphere of interest, and involves at least two people. - 3.
+Cognitive authorities can be friends, colleagues, peers, news media, Internet blogs, Twitter feeds, news channels, social media sites, etc. - 4.
+Examples of cognitive authorities are news sites representing different points of a political spectrum: e.g., Fox News or MSNBC. - 5.
+For news sites, the measure of their credibility or trustworthiness is related to consumer loyalty.
+This observation is true for both authentic and false cognitive authorities. - 6.
+News media can produce assertions as "true opinions," "false opinions," or "preferential opinions."
+They exist as opinions in the minds of the consumers until they are verified or not, or whether or when there are grounds for not needing to pursue their verification. - 7.
+Human beings may employ heuristics or mental shortcuts to deal with information.
 Unfortunately, "These mental shortcuts exacerbate the human inability to see the world as it really is" (Forgas & Baumeister, 2019, p.
 9).
-The use of these mental shortcuts can be true of those who are either conservative or liberal or political actors of another stripe. - (8) Consumers of news media hear content from Fox News or MSNBC and may absorb the provided opinions as second-hand knowledge.
-This regular consumption may result in a heuristic, to trust this source, regardless of its actual basis in truth or evidence. - (9) The ultimate determination of whether a cognitive authority is genuine or false is not a measure of consumer loyalty, but whether their posted content can be ultimately authenticated and verified. - (10)There are enhancers or accelerators that make such news, particularly fake news, more plausible: - (a) Psychological factors addressed in the last lesson, such as prejudice, resentment, greed, power, or other motivations, predispose those disinformed to embrace and perpetuate disinformation. - (b) Repeating information, true or not, increases its believability and this applies to newspaper headlines, statements, or speeches (Pennycook, Cannon & Rand, 2018).
-It also applies to cable news and their pundits, their consumers, their peer groups, party or viewpoint, associates or associations, and leaders (including religious leaders). - (c) There are bubble filters or propaganda feedback loops that reinforce biased content, particularly on the right (Morrsion, 2018). - (d) The Dunning-Kruger effect suggests that people are uncritical about their own abilities and uncritical of their lack of critical thinking.
-To put it simply, people of poor intelligence lack the intelligence to recognize their impaired critical thinking ability (Dunning-Kruger effect, 2017). - (e) Once acquired, false information is hard to dispel. - (f) Agnotology is a specialized technique for spreading misinformation that makes information seekers more doubtful of views or information that they already hold (Agnotology, 2016). - (11) Addiction to tribal identity politics
+The use of these mental shortcuts is common to liberals, conservatives, and actors of other political stripes. - 8.
+Consumers of news media hear content from Fox News or MSNBC and may absorb the provided opinions as second-hand knowledge.
+This regular consumption may result in a heuristic, to trust this source, regardless of its actual basis in truth or evidence. - 9.
+The ultimate determination of whether a cognitive authority is genuine or false is not a measure of consumer loyalty, but whether their posted content can be ultimately authenticated and verified.
+There are enhancers or accelerators that make such news, particularly fake news, more plausible: - a.
+Psychological factors addressed in the last lesson, such as prejudice, resentment, greed, power, or other motivations, predispose those disinformed to embrace and perpetuate disinformation. - b.
+Repeating information, whether true or not, increases its believability; this applies to newspaper headlines, statements, or speeches (Pennycook, Cannon & Rand, 2018).
+It also applies to cable news platforms and their pundits, their consumers, their peer groups, party or viewpoint, associates or associations, and leaders (including religious leaders). - c.
+There are bubble filters or propaganda feedback loops that reinforce biased content, particularly on the right (Morrison, 2018). - d.
+The Dunning-Kruger effect suggests that people are uncritical about their own abilities and their own lack of critical thinking.
+To put it simply, people of poor intelligence lack the intelligence to recognize their impaired critical thinking ability (Dunning-Kruger effect, 2017). - e.
+Once acquired, false information is hard to dispel. - f.
+Agnotology is a specialized technique for spreading misinformation that makes information seekers more doubtful of views or information that they already hold (Agnotology, 2016). - 10.
+Addiction to tribal identity politics.